CMakePP/CMakePPLang/paper/paper.md

 CMakePPLang also defines types that are outside of what can easily be represented in CMake: Class, Map, and Object.
-The Class type is used for objects which hold the specification of a user-defined type (the name of a user-defined class, `MyClass`, would be of type "Class").
+The Class type is used for objects which hold the specification of a user-defined type.
 Classes in CMakePPLang can contain attributes and functions and support inheritance.
 Instances of these user-defined classes can be created to be used in CMake modules.
 Currently, Classes are represented using Maps.
 An object of the